-Michael E. Gordon is an award-winning fine art landscape photographer best known for his black and white ‘Desert’ series which, says Broughton Quarterly, portrays “stunning ethereal beauty from terrain where others see only a bleak landscape.”
-A lifelong student of nature and wilderness, Michael’s intimate relationship with the natural world yields images of quiet depth and discovery.
+Michael E. Gordon is an award-winning fine art landscape photographer best known for his black and white impressions of California's deserts which, said Broughton Quarterly, portrays “stunning ethereal beauty from terrain where others see only a bleak landscape.”
+A lifelong student of nature and wilderness, Michael’s intimate relationship with the natural world yields quiet images of depth and discovery.

-Michael's love for and commitment to the preservation of imperiled landscapes in the American West goes beyond his photography.
-His 19-year service as volunteer ranger in the San Gorgonio Wilderness earned him a President's Gold Volunteer Service award.
-He also served on the Board of Directors for the San Gorgonio Wilderness Association and Southern California Mountaineers’ Association, and is currently on the Board of Directors of the Mojave National Preserve Conservancy.
-His photographs have been instrumental in the campaigns of The Wilderness Society, Campaign for America’s Wilderness, National Parks Conservation Association, and Southern Utah Wilderness Alliance, and have helped to shape wildfire management and solar energy policies, and to advance federal Wilderness designation and expansion.
+Michael's love for and commitment to the preservation of imperiled landscapes in California and the American West reaches beyond his photography.
+His 20-year service as volunteer ranger in the San Gorgonio Wilderness earned him a President's Gold Volunteer Service award.
+He has served on the Board of Directors for the San Gorgonio Wilderness Association and is currently serving on the Board of Directors for the Mojave National Preserve Conservancy.
+His photographs have been instrumental in the campaigns of The Wilderness Society, the Sierra Club, Campaign for America’s Wilderness, and National Parks Conservation Association and have helped to shape wildfire management; public lands policy; renewable energy policy; and Wilderness and National Monument designation and expansion.

-Michael owns and operates Death Valley Photo Tours - Death Valley National Park's leading photo workshop and tour company - and Great Printer Profiles, the leader in custom printer profiles.
-He leads photo workshops and tours for photographers of all levels, is co-founder of Visionary Photography Workshops, and also teaches for The Julia Dean Photo Workshops.
-He lives in an historic 101-year-old California bungalow in Long Beach, California, with his wife Shauna, and their menagerie of rescued animals (including Mojave the dog).
+Michael owns and operates Death Valley Photo Tours - Death Valley National Park's leading photo tour company - and Great Printer Profiles, the leading provider of custom printer profiles for photographers and print makers.
+He annually leads numerous photo workshops and tours for photographers of all levels, is co-founder of Visionary Photography Workshops, and is a staff instructor for The Los Angeles Center of Photography.
+He lives in Southern California with his wife Shauna and a house full of purring felines.